MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

    > Changing ownership of these Dataflows isn't possible when the current owner is a system user that provisioned the automated update of Project Operations.
 In this scenario, submit a support ticket to get immediate assistance.

 1. Go to **All Dataflows** and search for the name of the Owner identified in the previous step.
-1. Select the owner from the list that appears, this should make all four dataflows visible.
+1. Select the owner from the list that appears to make all four dataflows visible.
 1. Select the overflow symbol (three dots) for each Dataflow and select **Change Owner**.
-Select your own account as the new owner and confirm this.
+Select your own account as the new owner and confirm.
-1. Once you have completed these steps for all four dataflows, they are visible under **My Dataflows** and you can continue to activate each one of them.
+1. Once you complete these steps for all four dataflows, they are visible under **My Dataflows** and you can continue to activate each one of them.

 ## Activate a dataflow

 1. Start with the first dataflow, **1.
 Resource Recommendation - Daily KPE**.
 Select the overflow symbol (three dots), and then select **Edit**.
 You're taken to a Power Query page that shows details of the selected dataflow.
 1. Select the **EnvironmentName** parameter.
-Then, in the space that's provided for **Current Value**, replace the placeholder text (_\{\{envName\}\}_) with the URL of the environment that's being used, **without the "https://"** (for example, enter _recommend.crm.dynamics.com_).
+Then, in the space provided for **Current Value**, replace the placeholder text (_\{\{envName\}\}_) with the URL of the environment that's being used, **without the "https://"** (for example, enter _recommend.crm.dynamics.com_).
 1. In the **Queries** pane, select the first item after **EnvironmentName** and **Name**.
 This item must have a warning symbol (exclamation point) next to it.
 For the first dataflow, this item is **msdyn\_projecttask**.
 1. You receive the following error message: "Credentials are required to connect to the CommonDataService source."
 Select **Configure Connection**.
 1. If you're following these steps for the first time, a **Connect to data source** dialog box appears.
 In this dialog box, the **Connection** field is set to _Create a new connection_, the **Connection Source** field is set to the name of your environment, and the **Authentication Kind** field is set to _Organizational account_.
 (The following image shows an example.)
 Select **Sign in**, and enter your System Administrator user credentials again.
 Then, after sign-in is completed, select **Connect**.
 If you receive any error messages, select **Refresh** on the toolbar.